Grand-Place: Ommegang of Brussels

-Twice a year, at the turn of June and July, the Ommegang of Brussels, a type of medieval pageant and folkloric costumed procession, ends with a large spectacle at the Grand-Place.
-Historically the largest lustral procession of Brussels, which took place once a year, on the Sunday before Pentecost, since 1930, it has taken the form of a historical reenactment of the Joyous Entry of Emperor Charles V and his son Philip II in Brussels in 1549.
+Twice each year at the turn of June and July, the Ommegang of Brussels, a medieval pageant and folkloric costumed procession, concludes with a large spectacle at the Grand-Place.
+Historically Brussels' largest lustral procession, which took place once a year, on the Sunday before Pentecost, since 1930, it has taken the form of a historical reenactment of the Joyous Entry of Emperor Charles V and his son, Philip II, in the city in 1549.
 The colourful parade includes floats, traditional processional giants, such as Saint Michael and Saint Gudula, and scores of folkloric groups, either on foot or on horseback, dressed in medieval garb.
-Since 2019, it is recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.
+Since 2019, it has been recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 Christmas tree

 Christmas and New Year celebrations have been held on the Grand-Place every year since 1952 or 1954.
 They have been officialised since 2000 as part of the "Winter Wonders" in the city centre.
 A Christmas tree is erected on the square for the occasion and is decorated with lights that are switched on at a seasonal ceremony, whilst the square's façades are illuminated by a sound and light show.
 These festivities usually take place from the end of November until the beginning of January and attract a large number of people.